Sarkynin/ASBot/README.md

 # ASBot

 This is the source code for the IRC bot on SynIRC's #capasb channel, accessible [here](irc://irc.synirc.net/capasb).
+The official instance is permanently down, due to CAP ASB no longer using IRC.

 ## Installation